 Night vision technology has been around for quite some time now.
 To be more specific, this technology has been around since the Second World War.
 Originally, the technology was perceived to be the reserve of the military.

 Over the years; however, this technology has been made accessible and available to civilians.
-Today, there are quite a number of devices that utilize this technology from night vision goggles to night vision binoculars and monocular.
+Today, there are quite a number of devices that utilize this technology from night vision goggles to night vision binoculars and from night sight for glock 43 to monocular.

 Hunters, in particular, have found this technology to be of great benefit.
 But just like any other modern technology, night vision technology has undergone a number of evolutions.